alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 #### Body Mapped ####

-Announces remaining mapping candidates as given by EDDI.
+Announces an estimate for high-value bodies’ payouts and the remaining mapping candidates in the system as given by EDDI.

 #### Body scanned ####

 Announces any interesting body traits found when scanning:

-* scan data worth >300,000 cr (this translates to roughly 1.5 million cr including bonuses)
+* terraformable
+* Earth-like World or Ammonia World
 * landable and >5 g
 * semimajor axis <1.5 ls (only really interesting for planets, but there’s no proper way to separate them from moons, sadly)